 result = couchbase.insert(binding, meta, doc)

 This operation allows creating a fresh document in the bucket.
-This will fail if the document with the specified key already exists.
+This operation will fail if the document with the specified key already exists.
 An expiration may be optionally specified.

 binding

 The name of the binding that references the target bucket.
 The binding must have access level of “read/write”.